 - Improving muscular and arthritic pain

 - Helping respiratory issues by expanding air passages

 - Diminishing inflammation

-The woman who helped with my Hamam was gentle, but it’s a vigorous process which I’ll explain below.
-I recommend having a Hamam, but parts of the procedure are slightly uncomfortable.
+The woman who helped with my Hamam was gentle, but the vigorous process is explained below.
+I recommend Hamams, but parts of the procedure are slightly uncomfortable.
 The result – feeling rejuvenated and clean – is well worth any discomfort.

 Turkish Bath Procedure

 The first step is relaxing and “loosening up” your body.
 It’s important to sweat during this part of the process.
 After undressing and wrapping myself in a Turkish towel, I proceeded to the Hamam room and its heated central marble platform.
 No one else was there, and it was totally silent.
 I laid flat on my back on the heated platform for about 15 to 20 minutes – looking up at a large circular ceiling dome with small holes where the sun shined through in golden beams.
 For me, this part of the process was meditative and special.

 “The loosening up part of the Hamam process is a perfect time to explore the architecture of a Turkish bath.
 In most cases, it’s an impressive room covered in marble featuring a big dome, decorative water basins, and an impressive göbek taşı – the central, raised marble platform above the heating source.”

 Soaking and Scrubbing

 Washing, Rinsing, Cooling Down, Oil Massage

-The vigorous scrubbing was followed by a second more thorough lathering with a sudsy cloth swab and a wet full-body massage – head, face, and hair included – then a refreshing rinsing with cold water!
+The vigorous scrubbing was followed by a second more thorough lathering with a sudsy cloth swab and a wet full-body massage – head, face, and hair included – then a refreshing but somewhat startling rinsing with cold water!
 After the bath, I sat in the tea room covered in Turkish towels and sipped a cup of green tea followed by a 30-minute oil massage – absolute heaven!